course-details-portlet

 Studio based learning: Students are expected to be physically present and available to the group for the majority of ‘day working hours’.
 The studio is also equipped with digital and analogue tools for environmental performance analyses.

-This course timetable is coordinated together with AAR4833 and AAR4532
+This course timetable is coordinated together with AAR4833 and it is mandatory to attend also AAR4532 in combination with this theory course.

 Further on evaluation

-Students submit a case study analysis report including a series of environmental analyses reflecting the course content and run throughout the semester.
-Evaluation of the theory course takes into account the effort devoted by the student in integrating numerical analyses of different kinds (climate analyses, environmental performance or energy modeling) with a critical understanding of the building's architecture.
+Students submit an individual case study analysis where they are asked to discuss the relation between climate and architecture on a quantitative and qualitative perspective.
+The final report has to include a series of environmental analyses reflecting the course content but also specifically aligned to each case study.
+Evaluation of the report takes into account the effort devoted by the student in integrating numerical analyses of different kinds (climate analyses, environmental performance or energy modeling) with a critical understanding of the building's architecture.
 Evaluation takes into account the complexity of the analyses conducted, the methodology used and the relevance of the results for a critical analysis of the project.

 In case students fail, they can improve their work and repeat the exam according to deadlines decided by the responsible teacher.
 The right to complain applies only after the final grade has been given.
 If students are willing to repeat the exam to improve their grade, they will need to submit an entirely new case study analysis.
 You can register for a re-scheduled examination in the next exam period.